tarantool/doc/doc/1.10/reference/reference_rock/vshard/index.rst

     instance.

     :param cfg: a ``storage`` configuration
-    :param instance_uuid: an uuid of the instance
+    :param instance_uuid: UUID of the instance

 .. _storage_api-info:

 .. function:: vshard.storage.info()

-    Return the information on the storage instance in the following format:
+    Return information about the storage instance in the following format:

     .. code-block:: tarantoolsession